enkore/i3pystatus/README.rst

 specified interval.

-The ``output`` attribute should be set to a dictionary which represents your modules output, the protocol is documented `here
+The ``output`` attribute should be set to a dictionary which represents your module's output, the protocol is documented `here
 <http://i3wm.org/docs/i3bar-protocol.html>`_.

 Developer documentation is available in the source code and `here